Important Academic Information

 for Students Taking Courses in the Department of French Studies

 Le guide du Département d'études françaises

-This document contains regulations and guidlines for students taking French courses.
+This document contains regulations and guidelines for students taking French courses.
 Download a PDF copy.

 Other relevant topics:

 The Department of French Studies considers plagiarism, defined as “the act or instance of copying or stealing another’s words or ideas and attributing them as one’s own” (cited from Black’s Law Dictionary in UWO Scholastic Offence Policy ), to be a serious scholastic offence and will apply the UWO policy to deal with all cases detected.